oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

 ### Future Work

-*   More actions should be added to Disks main tab: New/Edit/Remove/Move/etc.
 *   Consider adding permissions support to disks entities.

 ### Open Issues

-*   Detaching a disk with a snapshot history: blocked to the user / collapsing and marking the snapshot as broken ?
+*   Detaching a disk with a snapshot history: blocked to the user or collapsing and marking the snapshot as broken?
+*   Disks main tab -> VMs sub-tab - should it include Plugged/UnPlugged status column?
+*   More actions should be added to Disks main tab: New/Edit/Remove/Move/etc.

 [Category: Feature](Category: Feature)